Smart Speakers & Audio

 Remote controls and menu interface screenshots

-Choose Sony UBP-X800M2 if you:
+Choose the Sony UBP-X800M2 if you:

-• Prioritize SACD, DVD-Audio, and high-resolution audio
+• Prioritize SACD, DVD-Audio, and high-resolution audio playback.

-• Are building a reference-grade audio/video setup
+• Are building a reference-grade audio/video setup for pure, uncompromised performance.

-Choose Panasonic DP-UB820 if you:
+Choose the Panasonic DP-UB820 if you:

-• Need analog audio outputs
+• Need analog audio outputs for an older or high-end receiver.

-• Prefer an all-in-one home theater hub
+• Want an all-in-one home theater hub that balances usability with advanced features.

 Table summarizing strengths of each player UBP-X800M2 vs Panasonic DP-UB820